sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ### Start Kubernetes Cluster

-We start minikube with a command-line option `--mount-string`, which mounts the host directory `$DATA_PATH` to `/data` path in all minikube containers.
+We start minikube with a command-line option `--mount-string`, which mounts the directory `{elasticdl_repo_root}/data` in local host to `/data` path in all minikube containers.

 ```bash
 cd elasticdl